Making Metal Clay Rings

 Be sure the customer understands that metal clay is a sintered material that does

-not have the same properties as sterling silver and gold so they treat their
+not have the same properties as sheet stock or cast items so they should treat their

 rings with care.